 - Read cement instructions.

-Most adhesive only work within a particular temperature/humidity range.
-(Rest assured, winter pipe bursts may still be fixed with heat lamp or portable heater for temperature control.)
+Most adhesives only work within a particular temperature/humidity range.
+(Rest assured, winter pipe bursts may still be fixed with a heat lamp or portable heater for temperature control.)
 Note any ventilation requirements, cleaning, and safety recommendations.
 Also carefully check cement dry times so you’ll know when pipes are ready for (re)use.